-This is equivalent to the expression obtained from Feynman diagrams in \S2 of \cite{Veltman1981}, validating the algorithm ``SymProp."\footnote{Conventions differ on whether this quantity should be called the graviton propagator.
+verifying the expression\footnote{Note that the momentum-space inverse d'Alembert operator \(\hat{\square}^{-1}\) is represented in the code output by the text \mintinline{python}{KleinGordon}.} (equivalent to that obtained from Feynman diagrams in \S2 of \cite{Veltman1981})\footnote{Conventions differ on whether this quantity should be called the graviton propagator.
 This essentially reflects the arbitrary term which may be added: see footnote \ref{prop_ambig}.}

-As promised, we present one more function, this time for general dimension, which is employed to provide input to multiplet solver 2 when completing 11D calculations in \S\ref{comp_closure}.
+We now present one more function for general dimension \(D\), particularly of use for supergravity.
 The function \mintinline{python}{rarita_schwinger_prop()} returns the massless Rarita-Schwinger Feynman propagator in a given dimension \(D\) using the equation

-which is (5.31) in \cite{Freedman2013} with gauge terms set to zero (or more accurately, making a particular choice of gauge terms).
-We omit pseudo-code here, as it is not of particular conceptual interest, but we provide a use example below returning the Rarita-Schwinger propagator for \(D = 11\).
+which is (5.31) in \cite{Freedman2013} (with a particular choice of gauge terms).
+We omit pseudo-code here.